LeeAnnEditor/o365hq/blog/Microsoft Teams step-by-step. How to organize and attend Microsoft Teams calls and meetings.md

 appropriate local permissions.

-**Mac users** can install Teams by using a PKG installation file for macOS computers.
+**Mac users** can install Teams by using a PKG installation file for MacOS computers.
 Administrative access is required to install the Mac client.
-The macOS client is installed to the /Applications folder.
+The MacOS client is installed to the /Applications folder.

 Install Teams by using the PKG file

 1\.
 From the Teams [download
-page](https://teams.microsoft.com/downloads) , under Mac, click
+page](https://teams.microsoft.com/downloads), under Mac, click Download.\
-Download.\
-2. Double click the PKG file.\
+2. Double-click the PKG file.\
 3. Follow the installation wizard to complete the installation.\
 4. Teams will be installed to /Applications folder.
 It is a machine-wide installation.